dcm4che/dcm4chee-proxy/README.md

 via the JBoss command line interface or by copying it into e.g. `<jbossDir>/standalone/deployments/`.

 *Example:*

-i) make sure the JBoss instance is running ii) start the command line interface: `<jbossDir>/bin/jboss-cli.sh -c` iii) call the deploy procedure: `deploy <buildPath>/dcm4chee-proxy-war-<version>.war`
+i) make sure the JBoss instance is running

+ii) start the command line interface: `<jbossDir>/bin/jboss-cli.sh -c`

+iii) call the deploy procedure: `deploy <buildPath>/dcm4chee-proxy-war-<version>.war`

 **Device Configuration**

-The dcm4chee-proxy is using a LDAP configuration, compliant to the DICOM Application Configuration Management Profile, specified in [DICOM 2011, Part 15][1], Annex H.
+The dcm4chee-proxy is using a LDAP configuration, compliant to the *DICOM Application Configuration Management Profile*, specified in [DICOM 2011, Part 15][1], Annex H.

 [1]: ftp://medical.nema.org/medical/dicom/2011/11_15pu.pdf

-At start, the dcm4chee-proxy application needs to load a proxy device configuration from the configuration backend.
+On start-up, the dcm4chee-proxy application needs to load a proxy device configuration from the configuration backend.
 The device to be loaded can be set via

 i) JBoss AS7 system property `proxy.device.name` in the JBoss container configuration